JuliaMath/Polynomials.jl/docs/src/index.md

 multiplicities.
 For example, both `ANewDsc` and `Hecke.roots` assume a square free polynomial.
 For non-square free polynomials:

-* The `Polynomials.Multroot.multroot` function is available (version `v"1.2"` or greater) for finding the roots of a polynomial and their multiplicities.
+* The `Polynomials.Multroot.multroot` function is available  for finding the roots of a polynomial and their multiplicities.
 This is based on work of Zeng.

-Here we see `IntervalRootsFindings.roots` having trouble isolating the roots due to the multiplicites:
+Here we see `IntervalRootFinding.roots` having trouble isolating the roots due to the multiplicites:

 ```
 julia> p = fromroots(Polynomial, [1,2,2,3,3])